doublemcz/mongo-odm/README.md

   @Property()
   public fullName: string;

-  // WHen you specify `referenceField` then it means you don't own the join property
+  // When you specify `referencedField` then it means you don't own the join property
   @OneToMany({targetDocument: 'Log', referencedField: 'user'}) public log: Log[];

   @OneToOne({targetDocument: 'Car', referencedField: 'user'}) public car: Car;

-  // If you don't specify `referenceField` it means you own the the reference IDs - you have array of address ids in your collection
+  // If you don't specify `referencedField` it means you own the the reference IDs - you have array of address ids in your collection
   @OneToMany({targetDocument: 'Address'})
   public addresses: Address;